biotope/biotope-element/docs/attr-parsing.md

   <my-button
     text="Hello World"
     another-text="Hello World too"
-    another-attribute="[1,2,3,4]"
+    another-array="[1,2,3,4]"
   ></my-button>
 </my-form>
 ```

-This is especially important when passing functions to a child element since Javascript functions do
+This is especially important when passing functions to a child element since JavaScript functions do
-not retain their context when being converter to/from a string.
+not retain their context when being converter to/from a `string`.